-Most recent models will also allow you to connect to Wi-Fi so that you don’t need to use wires to connect your device to your printer.
+Most recent models will also allow you to connect to Wi-Fi, so you don’t need to use wires to connect your device to your printer.

 Putting Your Printer On Your Wi-Fi Network

-When wirelessly sending a document or picture to your printer so that it can print it out, you must make sure that both devices (the printer and the device in which the document is located) are on the same Wi-Fi network.
+When wirelessly sending a document or picture to your printer, you must make sure that both devices (the printer and the device on which the document is located) are on the same Wi-Fi network.

 So, make sure that you know which Wi-Fi connection you are on and use it for all of your devices.

 Connecting To Your Printer Through WPS Connection

 This is the easiest way to connect your printer to your Wi-Fi, and it doesn’t take much time at all.
 To use this method, you will need to ensure that your router has a WPS button.

 The router should also be WPA or WPA2 in terms of its security protocol, so check this is correct before going any further.

 The first step will be to ensure that everything is turned on and running properly.
 Turn on your Canon printer, as well as the device that you are sending the document from.
 Now ensure that your router is on and has a stable connection to the internet from it.

 Press the WPS button on your router.
 Now move to the printer and touch the Home button on the touchscreen.